 PhRMA members appreciate the steps that USTR and other federal agencies already are taking to strengthen cooperation with other governments.
 Bilateral forums like the Transatlantic IPR Working Group have helped to build understanding and to identify and advance common priorities.
-They can be a model for similar engagement with other countries.
+They can be a model for similar engagement with other countries, particularly those which are parties to Trade and Investment Framework Agreements.
 The network of PTO intellectual property attachés around the world is a vital resource for American inventors and should be expanded.
 Cooperation between PTO and other leading patent offices through the PCT, the IP5 and PPH programs is cutting costs, improving the efficiency of patent examination in overseas markets and helping to reduce stubbornly high patent examination backlogs.